RaffoLuca18/Optimization-Algorithms/README.md

 # Optimization-Algorithms
-This repository contains the work carried out during 30553 hosted at Bocconi University.
+This repository contains the work carried out at 30553 - Bocconi University.

 The data used is accessible under request.